Does Antivirus Slow Down Your Computer?

 Tips to speed up your device

-• Run your AV program’s tune-up tools.
+• Run your antivirus program's built-in tune-up tools if available.

-• Close unnecessary programs.
+• Close unnecessary programs running in the background.

-• Disable unnecessary start-up programs.
+• Disable unnecessary startup programs.

-Windows 8 and 10
+Windows 8

 Windows key + X > Task Manager > Startup tab > right-click the programs you want to remove > select Disable.